2019-20 Senior Representation Policy & Process

 Be a permanent New Zealand resident; hold a permanent resident visa; or have resided in NZ for a minimum of 12 months.

-- Must participate in a minimum of two National Championships every year.
+- Must participate in a minimum of one National Championships every year.

 - Accept that selectors decisions are final; there is no appeal process.